ggnkua/USM/readme.md

 - *-s* is optional and allows creation of STEem Engine compatible carts
 - *-d* enables creation of diagnostic cartridges (only one program allowed, which will relocate to $fa0004)
+- *-c* to switch to the classic way of adding the application to the ROM
-- *-bX* allows setting the BSS address to an address other than the default ($20000)
+- *-bX* allows setting the BSS address to an address other than the default ($only when -c is active, default: $20000)
-- *-fY* allows setint the INIT flag. y can be
+- *-fY* allows seting the INIT flag. y can be
   - 0       Execute prior to display memory and interrupt vector initialization
   - 1       Execute just before GEMDOS is initialized
   - 3       Execute prior to boot disk